Hadjimina/JasperModules/README.md

 ##What's all that fridge.py and LampON/OFF.py ?
 Where I life the wemo switches are not available so I built my own.
 I am using intertechno IT-1500 switches which are just normal radio switches with a remote.
 I poped the remote open looked at the circuit and then hacked something together using a raspberry pi.
-Afterwards I have configured [nanpy](http://nanpy.github.io/).
+Afterwards I  configured [nanpy](http://nanpy.github.io/).
 So these LampON/OFF.py are simply making a nanpy call to the arduino which then uses a relay to control the remote for the switches.
 You probably do not need these so if you plan on using my modules I would suggest deleting fride.py and any refrence to LampON/OFF.
 However if someone more intrested in how I configured my setup just email me I am always happy to help.